d-fact/eval-runner-docker/README.md

 # DiffBase

-**DiffBase** is a toolset for extracting, storing and supporting efficient querying and manipulation of differential facts, a uniform exchangeable representation of information extracted from software artifacts.
-Differential facts can be any information about software artifacts and especially highlight their changes and linkage between versions along the software evolution.
+**DiffBase** is a toolset for extracting, storing and supporting efficient querying and manipulation of *differential facts*, a uniform exchangeable representation of information extracted from software development artifacts.
+Differential facts can be any information about software artifacts with a focus on their changes and tractability across versions throughout software evolution.

-We implement multiple software evolution management tasks with our tools to prove its usefulness and efficiency.
+Multiple software evolution management tasks have been implemented with DiffBase, demonstrating its usefulness and efficiency.

 #### Directory Structure